waawal/cashkam-meta/api/docs/objects.rst

    true or false

-.. js:data:: AdObject.datetime
+.. js:data:: Ad.datetime

    When the ad was published (UTC)

-.. js:data:: AdObject.coords
+.. js:data:: Ad.coords

    Coordinates.